exot/daniel.kxpq.de/src/pages/pensieve/maintaining-understandability.md

 Not quite.
 If you overdo it, possibly throwing in some more abstractions than the original problem had (like "design patterns"), you may kill understandability right before you write your program.
-If the conceptual parts of your program, however small, are too complicated by themselve, you may loose as well.
-And we don't want to loose, at least not in this game.
+If the conceptual parts of your program, however small, are too complicated by themselve, you may lose as well.
+And we don't want to lose, at least not in this game.

 So, what to do?
 We have to find a good balance between conceptual granularity and conceptual simplicity of our program.
 This is hard.
 However, if we have *understood the problem* the program